JustinRyanH/lead_time/README.md

 ruby ./lib/run.rb
 ```

-You will receive a `deployments.csv` in your root directory
+Application will create a `deployments.csv` in repository root directory

 Use CSV as needed